NBA Rumors: Atlanta Hawks Reportedly Interested In Trading For Thunder Center Steven Adams

 As for the Thunder, Bleacher Report speculated that unloading Adams’ lucrative contract, which will pay him $24.2 million this season and $27.5 million in 2020-21, could be a good motivation for Oklahoma City to trade him before the February deadline.
 The Thunder are at seventh place in the Western Conference with a 15-14 record, with Adams scoring 20 points and pulling down 17 rebounds in the team’s 118-112 win over the Los Angeles Clippers on Sunday, per Newshub.

 No specific trade ideas were recommended in Bleacher Report‘s piece, but the Hawks are not the only Eastern Conference team that could target Adams.
-According to The Inquisitr, the Boston Celtics have often been suggested as a potential destination, with a report suggesting in October that the Celtics could theoretically acquire the 26-year-old center and backup point guard Dennis Schroder for a package centered on veteran wingman Gordon Hayward and rookie guard Romeo Langford.
+According to The Inquisitr, the Boston Celtics have often been proposed as a potential destination.
+A report suggested in October that the Celtics could theoretically acquire the 26-year-old center and backup point guard Dennis Schroder for a package centered on veteran wingman Gordon Hayward and rookie guard Romeo Langford.

 Delivered To Your INBOX